beau1399/frost/README.md

 **This repository holds the Linux-hosted version of the Frost cross-compiler.
 The Windows version is hosted on my blog, [here](http://beauscode.blogspot.com/2013/02/language-and-development-tool-for.html).
 The blog also contains detailed discussion of the Frost language, which is not duplicated here.**

-If you are trying to ascertain the nature and capabilitied of Frost, its cross-compiler, and its runtime, consult the blog.
+If you are trying to ascertain the nature and capabilities of Frost, consult the blog.
 Then, for specifics about how to use these things in a Linux environment, continue reading below.

 ## Overview